 Blisters, foot pain, high arches and black toenail are common problems for runners.
-Before you rush out and spend money on new running shoes, try heel locking laces or changing the way you lace your shoes for a free fix.
+Before you rush out and spend money on new running shoes, try heel locking laces or changing the way you lace your shoes first for a free fix.

 The impact of shoe lacing on running

 Your shoes are important for your whole body.
-Besides blisters and black toenails, the added impact can cause pain in your ankles, knees, hips and lower back.
+Besides blisters and black toenails, the added impact from running can cause pain in your ankles, knees, hips and lower back.
 Tendonitis, heel pain, stress fractures and muscle fatigue are all common ailments that runners can face.

 Problem: Your foot is slipping, causing blisters or pain from the added impact.

 Lacing solution: For heel locking laces, you tie your shoes as you normally would.
 The only difference is when you come to the last eyelet.
 Instead of crossing, pass the lace through the final eyelet with the laces coming out inside the shoe.
 Finish by crossing your laces and inserting them through the loops that you’ve created.
 Pull tightly to secure shoe and tie the laces.
 This helps to lock your foot into the shoe and reduces friction that can lead to blisters.

 Problem: Your big toenail is black or sore from rubbing or hitting against your shoe.

 Lacing solution: Lifting the toebox will help with black toenail.
 This will give more room for your toes.
 To do this, you need to adjust your laces so one side is about 3x longer than the other.
 Start by lacing the bottom eyelet, routing the laces into the shoe.
 Pass the shorter lace to the top eyelet on the opposite side.
 With the longer lace, crisscross through all the remaining eyelets.
 At the top, tie as you normally would.

 Problem: The top of your foot is sore or raw from rubbing against the top of your shoe.
 This happens because you have high arches or you tied your shoes too tight.